Groundbreaking work in protein structure prediction has landed U.K.-based AI technology company, DeepMind, in the news.

 DeepMind’s work has also been hard at work tackling more under-the-radar projects.
 They’ve produced a litany of academic research, though little of this work has been picked up by mainstream media.
 DeepMind’s research lab, which employs hundreds of highly-paid PhD graduates, has published over 1,000 papers.

-As their work on protein folding brings DeepMind back into the news cycle, we decided to take a look at whether the company’s jobs numbers have changed.
-Overall, DeepMind’s job listings dropped 73% in 2020.
+As their work on protein folding brings DeepMind back into the news cycle, we took a look at our job data to see whether or not DeepMind’s job opening have changed.
+Overall, their job listings dropped 73% in 2020.
 This is unsurprising given the massive plummet witnessed across the labor market overall, but noteworthy for a company on the cusp of major innovations.
 In keeping with pandemic-spurred trends, job listings dropped significantly in the front half of the year.
 DeepMind’s listings remained relatively stagnant for the latter half of 2020, which seems unusual for a company in the midst of a major initiative like AlphaFold.

 Examining DeepMind’s job openings by occupations, we see the company’s shifting priorities reflected.
 Their top occupations include Software Developers, Applications; Computer and Information Research Scientists; and General Occupations and Managers.